redux-saga/redux-saga/docs/api/README.md

 ### `takeLeading(pattern, saga, ...args)`

 Spawns a `saga` on each action dispatched to the Store that matches `pattern`.
-And automatically ignores any coming new `saga` task if it's still running.

-Each time an action is dispatched to the store.
-And if this action matches `pattern`, `takeLeading` starts a new `saga` task in the background.
-If a `saga` task was started previously (on the last action dispatched before the actual action), and if this task is still running, the task keeps on running and the new `saga` task is ignored.
+After spawning a task once, it blocks until spawned saga completes and then starts to listen for a `pattern` again.

+In short, `takeLeading` is listening for the actions when it doesn't run a saga.

 - `pattern: String | Array | Function` - for more information see docs for [`take(pattern)`](#takepattern)